-Supported Agency Related FY 11-12 and beyond Key Cross Strategic Planning Key Agency Action Plan/Plan/Initiative(s) References for Goal/Objective and Timeline for Accomplishing the Plan(s) Performance Measures Agency Wide Represent the public interest by balancing the concerns of the public, the financial integrity of public utilities and the economic development of SC.
-Provides technical assistance to new entrants Enforces rules, regulations and laws equitably Keeps abreast of issues Balances the interest of consumers , job development and retention and financial well being of the utilities Timeline: Ongoing 7.1-1, 7.1-2, 7.1-3, 7.1-4,7.1- 5,7.1-6, 7.1-7, 7.1-8, 7.1- 9,7.1-10, 7.1-11,7.1-12 Agency Wide Is responsive to the public Resolves consumer complaints in a timely manner Solicits public input on emerging issues Consults with expert to assess emerging trends Utilizes its website so that consumers may be informed Publishes consumer brochures and publications Provides regular briefings to the media Provides media alerts Timeline: Ongoing 7.2-1, 7.2-2, 7.2-3, 7.2-4, 7.2-5 Agency Wide Is alert to and anticipates federal regulatory and industry developments and their effect on SC Has processes to alert stakeholders of industry developments Retains outside experts when needed Reviews and analyzes the impact of state court decisions and federal agency and court decisions Pays attention to the interplay between state regulation and the federal intention to regulate Maintains knowledge Timeline: Ongoing 7.1-1, 7.1-2, 7.1-9, 7.1- 10,7.1-11, 7.1-12, 7.2-3, 7.2-5 Agency Wide Are marked by professional excellence Hires and retains qualified personnel Provides professional training and Ethics workshop Provides internally organized and staffed educational programs Provides its employees with tools they need 7.1-1,7.1-2,7.1-3, 7.1-4,7.1-5, 7.2-4
+Supported Agency Related FY 12-13 and beyond Key Cross Strategic Planning Key Agency Action Plan/Plan/Initiative(s) References for Goal/Objective and Timeline for Accomplishing the Plan(s) Performance Measures Agency Wide Represent the public interest by balancing the concerns of the public, the financial integrity of public utilities and the economic development of SC.
+Provides technical assistance to new entrants Enforces rules, regulations and laws equitably Keeps abreast of issues Balances the interest of consumers , job development and retention and financial well being of the utilities Timeline: Ongoing 7.1-1, 7.1-2, 7.1-3, 7.1-4,7.1- 5, 7.1-6, 7.1-7, 7.1-8, 7.1- 9,7.1-10, 7.1-11,7.1-12 Agency Wide Is responsive to the public Resolves consumer complaints in a timely manner Solicits public input on emerging issues Consults with expert to assess emerging trends Utilizes its website so that consumers may be informed Publishes consumer brochures and publications Provides regular briefings to the media Provides media alerts Timeline: Ongoing 7.2-1, 7.2-2, 7.2-3 Agency Wide Is alert to and anticipates federal regulatory and industry developments and their effect on SC Has processes to alert stakeholders of industry developments Retains outside experts when needed Reviews and analyzes the impact of state court decisions and federal agency and court decisions Pays attention to the interplay between state regulation and the federal intention to regulate Maintains knowledge Timeline: Ongoing 7.1-1, 7.1-2, 7.1-9, 7.1- 10,7.1-11, 7.1-12, 7.2-4 Agency Wide Are marked by professional excellence Hires and retains qualified personnel Provides professional training and Ethics workshop Provides internally organized and staffed educational programs Provides its employees with tools they need 7.1-1,7.1-2,7.1-3, 7.1-4,7.1-5, 7.2-1

 Are marked by professional excellence (Continued) and equips the office 5.
 Embraces technology in the workplace 6.
 Optimizes consumer education and outreach and seeks out persons who qualify for special assistance programs 7.
 Participates in state regulatory proceedings and appeals and federal regulatory proceeding and court cases 8.
 Provides input in legislative matters 9.
-Handles properly legislators requests 10.
-Coordinates appropriately with other state agencies Timeline: Ongoing Agency Wide Promotes excellence in each regulated industry Inspects public utilities and enforces laws and regulations Minimizes the regulatory burden on companies by taking steps to assist in settlements and mediations Minimizes the regulatory burden by improving methods for submitting and access information Keeps abreast of best practices Timeline: Ongoing 7.1-1,7.1-2,7.1-3, 7.1-4,7.1-5, 7.1-6, 7.1-7, 7.1-8,7.1-9, 7.1- 10, 7.1-11, 7.1-12 Agency Wide Provides value to the citizens Provides access to information Resolves disputes in a timely manner Number of complaints processed, audits performed, enforcement actions brought and commission proceedings participated in justify the number of employees and operational costs of the ORS Societal benefits of utility rate stability and affordability, financial performance, infrastructure investment, environmental protection exceeds the monetary costs of the operation Timeline: Ongoing 7.1-1,7.1-2,7.1-3, 7.1-4,7.1- 5,7.1-6, 7.1-7, 7.1-8,7.1-9, 7.1-10,7.1-11, 7.1-12, 7.2-1, 7.2-2,7.2-3,7.2-4,7.2-5
+Handles properly legislators' requests 10.
+Coordinates appropriately with other state agencies Timeline: Ongoing 7.1-1,7.1-2,7.1-3, 7.1-4,7.1-5, 7.2-1 Agency Wide Promotes excellence in each regulated industry mediations 3.
+Minimizes the regulatory burden by improving methods for submitting/accessing information 4.
+Keeps abreast of best practices Timeline: Ongoing 7.1-1,7.1-2,7.1-3, 7.1-4,7.1-5, 7.1-6, 7.1-7, 7.1-8,7.1-9, 7.1- 10, 7.1-11, 7.1-12 Agency Wide Provides value to the citizens Provides access to information Resolves disputes in a timely manner Number of complaints processed, audits performed, enforcement actions brought and commission proceedings participated in justify the number of employees and operational costs of the ORS Societal benefits of utility rate stability and affordability, financial performance, infrastructure investment, environmental protection exceeds the monetary costs of the operation Timeline: Ongoing 7.1-1,7.1-2,7.1-3, 7.1-4,7.1-5, 7.1-6, 7.1-7, 7.1-8,7.1-9, 7.1- 10,7.1-11, 7.1-12, 7.2-1, 7.2-4